Pitcher Method | Safely Storing Breast Milk and Formula

 Is the Pitcher Method Safe?

-Yes, the pitcher method is safe, but follow some safety precautions to help prevent the spread of bacteria:
+Yes, the pitcher method is safe, but follow safety precautions to help prevent the spread of bacteria:

 • Use a food-grade container made of plastic or glass to store the milk.